Is 30 Too Old to Learn Business?

 The Generative AI Certificate from Noble Desktop allows students to explore the world of AI for business purposes, including marketing, data analytics, graphic design, and project management.
 This certificate course requires zero coding experience and helps students utilize AI for Excel spreadsheets, design concepts, data analysis, and overall workplace efficiency.
 Students will explore ChatGPT and learn how to leverage AI to the fullest extent to stay afloat in the competitive and ever-evolving market.

-Many business professionals have to have strong presentation skills to share information with stakeholders, explain data insights to others in the department, or pitch ideas to colleagues.
+Many business professionals need strong presentation skills to share information with stakeholders, explain data insights to others in the department, or pitch ideas to colleagues.
 For strong presentation skills, consider the PowerPoint Bootcamp.
 In this class, students will go from the very basics to the more advanced features, including how to build diagrams, use SmartArt, create slide layouts, and design custom themes.
 The instructor will also show students how to collaborate with others and manage larger presentations, which may be necessary depending on the reason for presenting.

 Lastly, the Generative AI with ChatGPT course is live and designed to provide students with skills in using ChatGPT to optimize and speed up certain workplace processes.
-The instructor will guide students through hands-on exercises and demonstrations to help them understand the practical uses of generative AI, such as how to write effective, thorough prompts and generate images with DALL-E. Most importantly, students will learn how to evaluate the AI results and determine what aspects of the response need additional human involvement.
+The instructor will guide students through hands-on exercises and demonstrations to help them understand the practical uses of generative AI such as how to write effective, thorough prompts and generate images with DALL·E. Most importantly, students will learn how to evaluate the AI results and determine what aspects of the response need additional human involvement.

 Yelp Facebook LinkedIn YouTube Twitter Instagram